 What is Warehouse Automation?

-The goal of warehouse automation is to automate as many processes as possible within a warehouse with the goal of increasing speed and efficiency and reducing human assistance.
+The goal of warehouse automation is to automate as many repetitive tasks and processes as possible within a warehouse with the goal of increasing speed and efficiency and reducing human assistance.
 This automation can come in both the form of software and physical robotics which move throughout the warehouse.
-Talking to an expert can be highly helpful when trying to decide how to automate your warehouse as they will assess your current processes, and your goals, to help you find the technology to make those goals a reality.
+Talking to an expert can be highly helpful when trying to decide how to automate your warehouse as they will assess your current warehouse workers, processes, and your goals, to help you find the technology to make those goals a reality.

 - If you want a system which focuses on picking improvement, you will likely find the cost to be between $500,000 to $1 million

 - In searching for a mechanized operation system you’ll find the cost range between $1 million to $5 million, and some enterprise systems can even get up to $15 million

 - If you want to look at a “dark warehouse” with no operators, you could expect around $25 million